Rodent & Insect Control

 - Property owners/managers are responsible for pest control at multi-family residences (triplex, quadplex, and more), apartment complexes, and other similar multi-family housing structures.

 The use of any rodenticide should be considered only after all other pest control methods have been exhausted.
 Certain types of rodenticides, if applied incorrectly, can have negative results.
 Prevent causing harm to children, pets, and wildlife by following the manufacturer's instructions or working with a pest control professional.

 Leave it to the Professionals

 For assistance with rodent control outside of properties and in neighborhoods, the City’s Rodent Control Program can help.
-The City’s Rodent Control Technicians make inspections, place tamper-resistant bait stations in rodent-attracting locations outdoors, and advise on how to help with rodent prevention, free of charge.
+The City’s Rodent Control Technicians make inspections, advise on how to help with rodent prevention, and if necessary place tamper-resistant bait stations in rodent-attracting locations outdoors free of charge.
 To schedule an appointment, call the Sanitation Department at 727-893-7398.

 For assistance with rodent control inside a residence, contact a private exterminator.

 Mosquitoes are particularly troublesome pests.
 Untreated stagnant water is a natural breeding place.
 Be a good neighbor and remove all open receptacles and containers capable of holding water.
 Contact Pinellas County Mosquito Control at 727-464-7503 for additional information.

 - Keep your yard clean and free of tall weeds, abandoned cars, trash, and fallen fruit.